 Next Amtrak train – eight hours later.
-I’ll board the Capitol Limited, overnight to Chicago, my hometown.
+I boarded the Capitol Limited, overnight to Chicago, my hometown.
 Until last month, there was a real dining car with table service.
 The new Amtrak president (a former airline exec) cut the dining cars on two Chicago-bound trains.
-The replacement is a cold boxed meal.
-Actually, two; dinner and breakfast.
+The replacement is a cold, boxed, chemically-treated meal.
+Actually, two meals; dinner and breakfast.
 Coffee will be hot and I’ll be in my own room.
-Maybe I’ll buy an extra croissant in Washington for this train.
+Next time, I’ll buy an extra croissant in Washington if I take the Capitol Limited.

 Sweet home Chicago

-For the last leg of this exhaustive cross-country marathon, I’ll board the 499-passenger MV Columbia in Bellingham, Washington, just south of our border with Canada.
-MV Columbia travels the entire 3,500 miles of the Alaska Marine Highway mainline route, whose beginning and end ports are actually accessible by roads.
+For the last leg of this exhaustive cross-country marathon, I boarded the 499-passenger MV Columbia in Bellingham, just south of our border with Canada.
+MV Columbia travels the entire 3,500 miles of the Alaska Marine Highway mainline route, whose beginning and end ports are the only ports actually accessible by roads.

-Alaska is so huge that it takes three days to cruise along the Alaska Marine Highway system to reach my first stop in Ketchikan.
+Alaska is so huge that it takes three days to cruise along the Alaska Marine Highway system to reach my first Alaska port stop in Ketchikan.
 Granted we don’t go very fast and the ship makes several stops along the way.
-I’ll spend two nights and barely two days exploring my first city in Alaska.
-Finally!
+I arranged an AirBnB for two nights in Ketchikan.
+That was just enough time to get out and explore.

-To get from Ketchikan to Juneau, I’ll board the 450-passenger MV Malaspina, relax in my little en suite sleeping compartment until 18 hours later.
-I will arrive at Juneau – 6:15am!
-I hope there’s a hotel with an available room at that hour.
+To get from Ketchikan to Juneau, I took the 450-passenger MV Malaspina and relaxed in my little en suite sleeping compartment for a whole 18 hours!
+Finally, I arrived at Juneau at 6:15am!
+Again, I had arranged for an AirBnB but this time for an entire week.

-It seems logical to spend a few days there, seeing how Juneau is the state capital and surrounded by incredible wilderness.
-Again, this is another roadless community, a ferry boat is needed to get to the mainland.
+It seemed logical to spend a few days there, seeing how Juneau is the state capital and surrounded by incredible wilderness.

 Alaskan Dream Cruises Chichagof Dream

-After a land and sea trek of at least 4,254.81 miles, I will board Chichagof Dream.
-Our Alaska cruise itinerary is scheduled to visit six ports, involves hiking, kayaking, an outdoor BBQ, cultural enrichment and of course, Alaskan fish and seafood.
+After a land and sea trek of more than 4,254.81 miles, I finally set foot aboard the Chichagof Dream.
+Our Alaska cruise itinerary was scheduled to visit six ports, involved milk hiking, gently kayaking, an outdoor BBQ, cultural enrichment and of course, Alaskan fish and seafood.

-Disclosure: There are affiliate links in this article.
-They are all products that I bought and use when I travel.
+Disclosure: There are a few affiliate links in this article.
+They are all products that I bought and used on this trip.
 If you follow the link and purchase something, I receive a very small commission on the sale.
 Thank you.